RevenueHunt/docs/docs/how-to-guides/create-first-quiz.md

 If changes are made post-publishing, click `Publish` again to update the live quiz.

 ---
-This guide outlines the steps to create and launch a Shop Quiz for your store.
+This guide outlines the steps to create and launch a Shop Quiz: Product Recommendation Quiz for your store.